mostsignificant/mostsignificant.github.io/_posts/2024-01-07-12-interesting-hobby-software-development-project-ideas-for-2024.markdown

 The tool could allow for checking certificates and their expiration dates on remote machines.
 It could manage its own repository with metadata information about the certificates on the machines.
-Additionally the tool could offer features for easy deployment of new certificates, revoking certificates and other helpful functions for certificate management,
+Additionally the tool could offer features for easy deployment of new certificates, revoking certificates and other helpful functions for certificate management.

 - **Architecture**: Command Line Tool
 - **Technology**: System Language (e. g.
 C++ or Rust) or Executable Packaged Script (e. g.
 Python or JavaScript)